 The video tutorials have the single purpose of teaching and do not get into evaluating the knowledge of a student.
 This makes it more user-friendly and students can learn free of any stress to score high.
 Rote based learning is prevalent in India as kids have a strong memorizing power.
 This form of learning impacts understanding.
 Memorizing can get facts in our brain but to apply these facts, one needs to understand them completely.
 That is why learn, not memorize is the mantra of education.

-Smart use of animation and background manipulations make learning fun and effective.
+Smart use of animation and background manipulations makes learning fun and effective.

-Study Spectrum manipulates background to show images and animation of concepts the tutors is teaching in the video tutorial.
+Study Spectrum manipulates background to show images and animation of concepts the tutors are teaching in the video tutorial.
 Check this.

 3. Video Tutorials: Learn at your pace

 In schools, you cannot ask a teacher to stop teaching for the next 5 minutes as you need to absorb the concept and mull over it.
 In video tutorials, you can pause it whenever you feel like and there you are, all set to understand the concept before resuming learning.
 Students who are slow learners always shy away from asking the teacher to repeat the concept again.
 They simply stay quiet as the class moves on.
 This impacts the learning as the earlier concepts wait for clarification and the list keeps building on.